KostLabs/golog/README.md

-# GoLogger
+# golog

-GoLogger is a small, efficient, structured JSON logger for Go programs.
+`golog` is a small, efficient, structured JSON logger for Go programs.
 It's designed to be easy to integrate into applications: create a logger, add a couple of base fields and use package-level helpers (or keep a logger reference).
 The library favors low allocations and provides a fast internal